2,500 FLIRT trains have been sold by Stadler

 The FLIRT is a cost-effective response to urbanisation and the growing pressure in the transport market on account of its high-performance drive system, excellent acceleration and braking characteristics, ergonomic driving properties, comfortable interior design and functional modular set-up.

 Over the last 20 years, a variety of drive technology options have been developed including full electric traction, , battery, and diesel operation, or using hybrid solutions combining several of these technologies.
-The latest units incorporate Stadler’s in-house signalling solutions.
+The latest units incorporate Stadler’s in-house solutions.

 flirt h2_sbcta